Osceola High School (Kissimmee, Florida)

-Osceola High School (OHS) is a public high school located in Kissimmee, Florida, USA.
-The school was established on September 5, 1887 along with 20 other schools in Osceola County.
-It was referred to as "the Kissimmee school" until it received the name "Osceola High School" in 1889.
+Osceola High School (OHS) is a public high school located in Kissimmee, Florida, United States.
+The school was established on September 5, 1889 along with 20 other schools in Osceola County.
+It was referred to as "the Kissimmee school" until it was renamed "Osceola High School" in 1889.

+Demographics

 OHS enrolls students in grades 9-12 and is part of the School District of Osceola County.
-The school serves students within Kissimmee and enrolled 2,336 students as of the 2012-2013 school year.
+The school enrolled 2,408 Kissimmee students as of the 2024–2025 school year.
 It is a minority-majority school in that students who identify as Hispanic outnumber students who identify as other ethnicities.

-Demographics

-As of the 2012-2013 school year, the ethnic makeup of OHS is as follows:
+As of the 2024–2025 school year, the ethnic makeup of OHS is as follows:

-Smaller Learning Communities

-Osceola High consists of small learning communities within the school, teams of teachers who work together to meet the individual needs and interests of their students.

-Air Force JROTC (FL-921)

-Osceola High School's JROTC ranked second in the category of Best Overall Unit out of 17 in the state.